 Microsoft Access is a popular database program that is part of the Microsoft Office suite of products.
-This LIS training document deals with Access2010, the latest version of Access.
+This ITS training document deals with Access 2010, the latest version of Access.

 Upon completion of this 1-on-1 training, you will be able to:

 Access databases are wonderful for storing, viewing, and retrieving information.
 In order to make your database easier for you to use now and in the future, spend a little time up front thinking about what you want to store and how you want to display the information.
 In this example, we are going to create a simple database to store contact information.
 It will contain first name, last name, street, city, state, zip, phone number, and email address for each contact person.
 We are splitting first name from last name so that we can sort by either first or last name and can easily use just the first name (or just the last name) whenever we desire.